mir-am/Mir-MSc-Thesis/template/README.md

 [XePersian](https://ctan.org/pkg/xepersian?lang=en) package is used to typeset a Persian thesis in TeX.
 Moreover, this template can be compiled with only XeLaTex.

+### Fonts
+B Lotus and XB Niloofar fonts are required to compile this TeX template.
+These fonts are included in fonts folder.

 ## Compiling the TeX template
 ### Linux
 Run the following commands to compile TeX files and generate a PDF file.